kunnic/kunnic/README.md

 - 👋 Hi, I’m @kunnic
-- 👀 I’m interested in
+- 👀 I’m interested in Machine Learning and Computer Vision
 - 🌱 I’m currently learning Computer Science
 - 📫 How to reach me: Multiple method at kunnic.github.io/more_info